 After taking the Primary Stage course from the school (highly recommended) I have added in my personal understanding of the “goals” for each subject in italics and parentheses.
-Laura is best at the methodology explanations, but what I tripped over in the early years is CONTENT.
-So, I will talk about that mostly.
+For actionable Do-Aheads for 2GRD, CLICK HERE.

 Just remember that the point is for the child to really concentrate on the pictures and examine them at length.
 Our curriculum calls it “close observation.”
 Charlotte Mason calls it “really looking.”
 Whatever you call it, the names of the artists are much less important than the ability and facility with close observation.
 That, and we want beauty to “do its work” on the child’s heart.

 “We cannot measure the influence that one or another artist has upon the child’s sense of beauty, upon his power of seeing, as in a picture, the common sights of life; he is enriched more than we know in having really looked at even a single picture” (Mason, Vol. 1, p.
 309).

 - This year he does maps of your home and town.
 Also, he will do a family tree.
 You cover all of the states and capitals and read about each state.
 Finally, later in the year, there are chapter books assigned that should more or less be near the same time period (depending on how many generations you can get back.)
 The maps and family tree seemed kind of SILLY to me the first couple of times, but now we really EMBRACE them.
 I (not the kids) learned the key dates for our family generations and use it as a measuring stick for history.
 Anytime I read a story, I say, “This happened ten years after Thomas Caswell came to America.”
 And the maps, if you point out the landmarks on the way to church and home, the kids really like it.
 “Remember your map?
 This is the third stoplight you drew.
 Oh, I never noticed the flower shop.
 We should put that in.”